Virtual-Finland-Development/automatic-release-action/README.md

 # automatic-release-action

-Create temporal releases with github actions
+Create temporal releases with github actions.
+This action will create a release with input name and the current date as the tag name.
+If the release already exists, it will be updated.

 ## Inputs